 Application of regenerative medicine to herniated discs [mf4.1]

-In recent years, regenerative medicine has been attracting attention as a new option.
-One treatment involves concentrating platelets collected from a patient's own blood and injecting them into the affected intervertebral disc.
-In addition, in treatments using stem cells, the cytokines (repair substances) released by the stem cells are expected to have a powerful effect of suppressing nerve inflammation.
-The aim is to promote the repair of damaged intervertebral discs and restore the cushioning function of the nucleus pulposus.
-Unlike symptomatic treatments or surgical excision, this is a fundamental approach that utilizes the tissue's ability to repair itself
+In recent years, regenerative medicine has been researched as a new treatment option.
+One treatment method involves concentrating platelets taken from the patient's own blood and administering them to the affected intervertebral disc.
+In addition, in stem cell therapy, the relationship between cytokines (repair substances) released by stem cells and nerve inflammation is being studied

 summary